RowBlackGhost005/scalable-ecommerce-capstone-csa/README.md

         "rds-db:connect"
       ],
       "Resource": "*"
+    },
+    {
+        "Sid": "AllowVPCNetworking",
+        "Effect": "Allow",
+        "Action": [
+            "ec2:CreateNetworkInterface",
+            "ec2:DescribeNetworkInterfaces",
+            "ec2:DeleteNetworkInterface",
+            "ec2:DescribeSubnets",
+            "ec2:DescribeSecurityGroups",
+            "ec2:DescribeVpcs"
+        ],
+        "Resource": "*"
     }
 ```
+*AllowVPCNetworking is what allows our Lambda to connect with MySQL now that it has access to the VPC*

 Make sure you insert this in the correct way to keep the JSON format of the policy.